manimino/litebox/README.md

  * Indexed fields must be type `float`, `int`, or `str`.
  * If you only need exact-value lookups, consider [HashIndex](https://github.com/manimino/hashindex/) instead.
  * Not thread-safe.
+ * No persistence.
+This is for in-memory objects only.
  * Not an entire DB, just the part you probably need.